Border procedure (border and transit zones)

 A third person (lawyer or representative of an accredited NGO) can be present during the OFPRA interview;[62] and legal representatives shall be present for unaccompanied children.
 As stated in Border Procedure: Personal Interview, however, this possibility is rarely used in the border procedure.

-Contrary to appeal procedures before the CNDA (see Regular Procedure: Legal Assistance) where the asylum seeker can request ipso jure legal aid, before the Administrative Court, asylum seekers can be assisted by an appointed lawyer on the basis of “genuine right to legal aid”.
+Contrary to appeal procedures before the CNDA (see Regular Procedure: Legal Assistance) where the asylum seeker can request ipso jure legal aid, before the Administrative Court, in this case asylum seekers can be assisted by an appointed lawyer on the basis of “genuine right to legal aid”.
 They can ask for this support at any stage of the procedure including on the day of the hearing before the Administrative Court.

 Asylum seekers can also request to be assisted by a court appointed lawyer during their hearing before the JLD who is competent to rule on the extension of their stay in the waiting zone (see Judicial Review of the Detention Order).
 In theory, the asylum seeker should have hired one previously at their own expense, or prepared a sufficiently well-argued request in French by themselves, in terms of facts and points of law.
 This is another illusory measure that does not guarantee the asylum seeker access to an effective remedy, even though they have access to court-appointed lawyers if necessary.[63]